TomMcKenna1/nutrilytics-backend/README.md

 This repository contains the backend server for **Nutrilytics**, a mobile application for logging meals and tracking nutrition.
 This API handles user authentication, meal data storage, and meal generation using **FastAPI** and **Google Firestore**.

+The API also integrates with **Redis** for caching Firebase ID tokens and generated meal drafts, significantly improving performance and reducing redundant computation.

-The API uses another one of my projects: the [meal-generator](https://github.com/TomMcKenna1/meal-generator) Python library.
+It uses another one of my projects: the [meal-generator](https://github.com/TomMcKenna1/meal-generator) Python library.
 Check it out!

 ---